dannisliang/vongott-unity/README.md

 --

 This game is set in the Deus Ex universe, so a cyberpunk not-so-distant future.
-The story is parallel to that of the first Deus Ex, although occurence of original characters will be cameos at most.
+Occurences of original characters will be cameos at most.
 The point of this game is to explore a different viewpoint of the events in Deus Ex, and to expand the story in another direction entirely.
 You could basically call this game elaborate fan fiction.
-The intention is to release it in chapters, although that is up for discussion.
+The intention is to release it in chapters.

 Everything except the framework with which Vongott is developed, Unity 3D, will be open source.
 In the future, I will try to get this project some traction and invite others to collaborate with me, especially on the story and the look.
 Before that can happen, though, I will have to create the foundation for this game entirely, writing a new action RPG engine from scratch.